Free games, templates, formats, and inspiration for Scrum Teams

 - A poster to explain and structure Conversation Cafe (PDF).
 This is one of our favorite Liberating Structures for creating powerful, personal conversations about common challenges;

-- A cheat sheet with 10 strategies (PDF) to break down work on a Product Backlog;
+- A poster with 10 strategies (PDF) to break down work on a Product Backlog;

 Free Games, Exercises, and Icebreakers